Ashley Lawrence: Early career

-While playing for West Virginia University from 2013 to 2016, Lawrence played for the W-League franchises Toronto Lady Lynx in 2013 and Ottawa Fury in 2014.
+While playing for West Virginia University from 2013 to 2016, Ashley Lawrence played for the M-League franchises Toronto Lady Lynx in 2013 and Ottawa Fury in 2014.
 In June 2016, Lawrence signed with Vaughan Azzurri of League1 Ontario to get more game action prior to the 2016 Rio Olympics.
 She made her debut on June 26 alongside national teammate Kadeisha Buchanan in a 9–0 win over Darby FA.

 Paris Saint-Germain

 Upon graduating from West Virginia University, Lawrence was a highly rated prospect prior to the 2017 NWSL College Draft.
 In January 2017, Lawrence signed with Paris Saint-Germain in Division 1 Féminine, with a two-year contract.
 With PSG she reached the final of the UEFA Champions League in her first season, where they only lost on penalties against league rivals Olympique Lyon.
 She was one of the successful shooters on her team.

-As third place in the league, PSG missed the 2017/18 Champions League.
+As third place in the league, PSG missed the 2017–18 Champions League.
 In December 2018, Lawrence signed a multi-year contract extension with PSG.
-In 2018/19, PSG was able to compete again as league runners-up, but were eliminated in the quarter-finals against Chelsea.
+In 2018–19, PSG was able to compete again as league runners-up, but were eliminated in the quarter-finals against Chelsea.
 Lawrence appeared in four of the six games.

-In 2020/21 they beat Lyon in the quarter-finals of the Champions League, and were also able to replace Lyon as French champions after 14 championship titles in a row.
+In 2020–21 they beat Lyon in the quarter-finals of the Champions League, and were also able to replace Lyon as French champions after 14 championship titles in a row.
 Lawrence was used in 20 of 22 league games and in 6 Champions League games, which ended with elimination in the semi-finals against eventual winners FC Barcelona.